ibm-cloud-docs/account/catalog-custom-private.md

    ```
    {: codeblock}

-All the {{site.data.keyword.cloud_notm}} catalog offerings are visible by default when you create a new private catalog.
+All the {{site.data.keyword.cloud_notm}} catalog products are visible by default when you create a new private catalog.
 See the [Catalogs management CLI](https://cloud.ibm.com/docs/cli?topic=cli-manage-catalogs-plugin#prereqs-managecatalogs) for more information.

 ## Creating a private catalog with select products included by using the CLI